Sakartu/next/README.md

 is required.
 I myself use mplayer but since you specify your own command line to start video's with (see Configuration), you can use whatever you want!

+next now features setuptools capabilities, meaning that all dependencies are installed automatically when installing next.
+This does mean, however, that you need the python-setuptools package installed, you can probably find it in your distro's repository.
+If you want to install next manually for whatever reason, here is how you get the dependencies:

 Because next uses the TVRage database to retrieve show information you need to install the tvrage python module.
 The easiest way to install this module is